Zuzlan/mru-layout-winspace/README.md

 3. A tray icon named "MRU Layout" will appear near the clock, possibly inside the hidden-icons area.
 4. Test it in Notepad first, then in your usual applications.

+## Privacy

+- No network access
+- No telemetry
+- No keystroke logging
+- No third-party dependencies
+- Source code is fully contained in MRU-Layout.ps1

 HOW IT WORKS
 Press Win + Space and then release both keys: